klausbegnis/AttitudeEstimationExam/README.md

 ## Task development

-The task consisted of developing an algorithm that reads values from a log file with data aquired from a accelerometer.
+The task consisted of developing an algorithm that reads values from a log file with data aquired from an accelerometer.

 The accelerometer in question is the [MMA8451Q](https://www.nxp.com/docs/en/data-sheet/MMA8451Q.pdf).
-When the data were aquired, the accelerometer was setted in the 8*g* configuration, this configuration reflects directyly into the sensibility factor from the reading performed, as Table 1 shows.
+When the data were aquired, the accelerometer was set to the 8*g* configuration.
+This configuration directly reflects the sensibility factor from the readings, as Table 1 presents.

 #### Table 1
 | Configuration | Sensitivity       |